jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Reporter**:
-I want to ask you a question on behalf of nick Beaton who lost his wife Kristen in the senseless violence in Nova Scotia this weekend.
+I want to ask you a question on behalf of nick Beaton WHO lost his wife Kristen in the senseless violence in Nova Scotia this weekend.
 He just spoke with our chief anchor.
 His wife Kristen died.
 She was a front line worker, a dedicated nurse and was also pregnant and she was forced to reuse her personal protective equipment because there was not enough.